CAPTS: Channel-Aware, Preference-Aligned Trigger Selection for Multi-Channel Item-to-Item Retrieval: The CAPTS Framework

 where the expectation is taken over request instances and the user’s consumption after $\tau_0$.
 VAM is designed around this definition to construct per-trigger, per-channel supervision for each request instance, shifting trigger selection from direct feedback on the trigger item to the subsequent engagement induced by its retrieved results.

 Figure~\ref{fig:vam-catr}(a) illustrates how VAM constructs per-trigger, per-channel supervision from the user interaction data stream.
-For each candidate trigger $t$ and retrieval channel $c$, we replay the channel-specific I2I retrieval seeded by $t$ to obtain the retrieved set $\mathcal{R}_c(t,\tau_0)$ (with timestamp-aligned replay, see Appendix~\ref{app:timestamp}).
+For each candidate trigger $t$ and retrieval channel $c$, we replay the timestamp-aligned, channel-specific I2I retrieval seeded by $t$ to obtain the retrieved set $\mathcal{R}_c(t,\tau_0)$.
 We instantiate $\mathcal{W}_u^{\mathrm{fut}}(\tau_0)$ from the next $w_s$ effective views after $\tau_0$ and compute engagement only on items that appear in both $\mathcal{R}_c(t,\tau_0)$ and $\mathcal{W}_u^{\mathrm{fut}}(\tau_0)$.
 We aggregate engagement over the matched items to define the raw forward reward as:

 where $r_c(t,\tau_0)$ sums the engagement on items that are both retrieved and consumed within the future window, and $g(j)$ is the watch time on effective views for item $j$.
 To mitigate the heavy-tailed scale of aggregated watch time and make supervision stable for learning, we rescale and clip $r_c(t,\tau_0)$ within each channel and obtain a bounded intensity signal as: